cTurtle98/Lifealgorithmic/source/cis-191/projects/partitions_filesystems_and_mount.md

 ### Step 1: Mount The New Volume in a Temporary Directory

-Mount /dev/sdb2 onto /mnt.
+Mount `/dev/sdb2` onto `/mnt`.
 This is only temporary.

 ```
 $ sudo mount /dev/sdb2 /mnt
 ```

 Verify that the mount succeeded using the mount command with no arguments.
-If you don't see your /dev/sdb2 partition mounted check your work.
+If you don't see your `/dev/sdb2` partition mounted check your work.

 ### Step 2: Copy the contents of /var/www into the new partition.

-This command copies the existing contents of /var/www into your new filesystem (which should be mounted on /mnt).
+This command copies the existing contents of `/var/www` into your new filesystem (which should be mounted on `/mnt`).

 ```
 $ sudo cp -Rp /var/www/* /mnt
 ```

-Be sure to use the "p" option.
+Be sure to use the `-p` option.
 That preserves file ownership and permissions.
 Things will go wrong without it.
 Use ls to verify that the data is copied.

 ### Step 3: Unmount and Move the Filesystem